 Smart locks are generally safe if you follow some basic security protocols.
 Most smart locks are connected to your home’s wireless network.
 As long as your home network is secured so it can only be accessed using a password that you and trusted individuals know, your smart locks should be a safe security measure.

-In addition, smart locks that require passwords or PINS are only as safe as how securely the PINS are kept and managed.
+Keeping and managing your PINS carefully is the key to ensuring that they are secure.
 It is generally recommended to avoid using passwords or PINS based on personal information, such as your birthday or phone number, as they are more likely to be compromised.
 Avoid writing down your smart lock code in a way that can be easily found or identified, such as keeping a sticky note labeled “smart lock” in your vehicle or bag.
 The same goes for any backup keys that may be used if the system is not operating due to an internet outage.
 Keep the key in a safe, private place, so no unwanted individuals have access to it.

 As for the smart lock hardware itself, security experts indicate it may not be any safer than a traditional deadbolt.
 While you may not have a spare key to worry about, your lock’s system could be overridden by a skilled hacker if its cyber security is lacking, or determined burglars could choose to enter your home through a window or other point.
 A smart lock is most secure when it is an integrated part of a complete home security system.